-Lexile scores are a measure of text complexity.
-We contract with MetaMetrics, the inventors of the Lexile framework, to compute the Lexile values for each passage.
-There is a range of acceptable Lexile scores that can be appropriate for students in each grade level.
-For our mapping of Lexile scores onto grade levels, we follow a mix of the 25th to 75th percentile scores from the Text Demand Study 2009 and the 2012 CCSS Text Measures.
+Lexile levels used in Read Theory are measures of text complexity.
+We contract with MetaMetrics®, the inventors of the Lexile® framework, to compute the Lexile® levels for each passage.
+There is a range of acceptable Lexile® levels that can be appropriate for students in each grade level.
+For our mapping of Lexile® levels onto grade levels, we follow a mix of the 25th to 75th percentile scores from the Text Demand Study 2009 and the 2012 CCSS Text Measures.
 There is some overlap between the grade levels on this scale.

-Our titles are solely motivational in nature.
-Titles are a reflection of the points a student has earned on ReadTheory.
-To view titles images and point ranges, view an individual student progress report.
-Then click on the student title displayed on that page.
+Our emblems are solely motivational in nature.
+They are a reflection of the points a student has earned on ReadTheory.
+To view emblems images and point ranges, view an individual student progress report.
+Then click on the student emblems displayed on that page.

-After the pretest, students will be placed at a level, and our program will draw a passage at random from within that level for the student.
-Each time a student passes a full quiz (scores between 70% and 89%), the student remains at the same level.
-If the student fails the quiz (scores 69% or less), then the quiz is replaced into the pool of available quizzes and the student's level decreases.
-If the student performs outstandingly on the quiz (scores 90% or more), the student's level increases.
+After the pretest, students will be placed in a grade, and our program will draw a passage at random from within that grade for the student.
+Each time a student passes a full quiz (scores between 70% and 89%), the student remains at the same grade.
+If the student fails the quiz (scores 69% or less), then the quiz is replaced into the pool of available quizzes and the student's grade decreases.
+If the student performs outstandingly on the quiz (scores 90% or more), the student's grade increases.

-All students will be moving within a range of grade levels (and corresponding Lexile levels) at all times so that they will be continually challenged.
+All students will be moving within a range of grade levels at all times so that they will be continually challenged.
 This provides for maximum differentiation and individualized learning.
 Our site is fully interactive and responsive, so students will only ever see content based on their previous performance.